tiagobento/watertemplate-engine/README.md

 Template Engine
 ===

-This is the Main Template Engine used to build HTML pages.
+Use to build HTML pages.
 It assumes that your template files are all stored in `classpath:templates/*` and that they are organized by locale.

 Default locale is `Locale.US`.